noir-lang/noir/docs/internal_notes/TUTORIAL_TEMPLATE.md

 ## Introduction

-1-3 sentences explaning WHAT this guide is for.
+1-3 sentences explaining WHAT this guide is for.

 :::info Prerequisites
 If you haven't read [thing], we recommend going there first.